Known Issues & Compatibility Problems

-With the upgrade to Asterisk 20, and all the associated code changes that had to go along with it, ASL3 has certain incompatible with older versions of the AllStarLink system.
+With the upgrade to Asterisk 20 and beyond, and all the associated code changes that had to go along with it, ASL3 has certain incompatible with older versions of the AllStarLink system.
 There are also some changes in how certain things function.

 VOTER/RTCM Default Port